tutalucena/Supervised-Machine-Learning/Forecasting-GPD-With-ARIMA-AUTO.ARIMA-PROPHET/README.md

 **About the files:**

-- Forecasting-GPD.ipynb -> Analyses and codes of all data
+- Forecast with Arima, Auto-Arima, Prophet.ipynb -> Analyses and codes of all data

 - base.csv -> Database original